Google BERT: What Is It and How to Optimize for It

 You probably have if you’re big on search engine optimization (SEO).

-The hype of over Google BERT in the SEO world is justified because BERT is making search more about the semantics or meaning behind the words rather than the words themselves.
+The hype over Google BERT in the SEO world is justified because BERT is making search more about the semantics or meaning behind the words rather than the words themselves.
 In other words, search intent is more significant than ever.

 Google’s recent update of BERT affecting the SEO world impacts 1 in 10 search queries, and Google projects that this will increase over more languages and locales over time.

 Because of the huge impact BERT will have on searches, having quality content is more important than ever.

 So that your content can perform its best for BERT (and for search intent), in this article, we’ll go over how BERT works with searches and how you can use BERT to bring more traffic to your site.

 Want to talk with an SEO expert?
 Connect with WebFX!

 What is BERT?